AndresFMC/RAG-powered_AI_assistant/README.md

   --region eu-central-1

 # Associate API key to usage plan and stage
-# (See full deployment commands in deployment documentation)
+# Configure resources, methods, integrations, and CORS
+# See AWS documentation for complete API Gateway setup
 ```

-**Note:** Complete API Gateway setup includes creating resources, methods, integrations, and CORS configuration.
-The API will require `x-api-key` header for all requests.
+**Note:** The API requires `x-api-key` header for all requests.

 ### 8. Deploy Frontend